-Enjoy this dip over chicken, beef, in a sandwich or jazz up your traditional burger by spreading some tzatziki on the bun!
-(Now just FYI, this is the real deal, not some simple yogurt dip.
-This tzatziki is very garlicky, has quite the punch and will make your taste buds dance!)
+Enjoy this dip with chicken, beef, in a sandwich or jazz up your traditional burger by spreading some tzatziki on the bun!

 - 1 large English cucumber, peeled and shredded

 - 1 tbsp apple cider or red wine vinegar

 - 1/4 cup extra virgin olive oil

 - Shred the cucumber and strain in a strainer or with a cheese cloth for best results.
 Try to release as much liquid as possible.
 (Note: if you have the time, you can even sprinkle some salt on the cucumber and set aside in a strainer for 10-30 min to remove even more liquid.)

 - Add the yogurt and gently mix it all in together.

 - Add in the minced garlic add the oil, vinegar and lemon juice.

 - Finally, mix in the oregano, salt, pepper, lemon and mix well.

 - Chill for a few hours or overnight and allow the flavours to meld together.
 (Serve cold)